Providing petroleum geological data to promote exploration in South Australia

 These digital images form a comprehensive atlas of key reservoirs and seals from SA’s prospective petroleum sedimentary basins.

-To receive the projects below you can still order the free DVD click here.
+To receive the projects below order the free DVD click here.

 The Cooper and Eromanga Consolidated Data Package DVD includes Basin overviews, research and reference reports, GIS projects and the following: